FIND A STORE

 Started in 2006, the Harvest Thrift Store was the brainchild of a few Holmes County residents who had a heart for helping youth.
 Funds raised by the store helped pay for mission trips for area young people.

 Over the years, Harvest Thrift Stores have grown to support missions in Third World countries as well as those in need in our own area.
-Our friendly staff is ready to help you as you discover all the treasures hidden away in our stores.
+Our friendly staff is ready to help you as you discover all the treasures hidden away in all three of our stores.

 As you shop at our stores and donate your gently used items, remember that YOU play a part in our mission.
 The funds you help us generate are directly helping bring the Hope of Christ to people around the world.